UQ-RCC/hpc-docs/guides/conda-environment.md

 miniforge/24.3.0-0
 miniforge/24.11.3-0
 ```

+Please load the relevant module by using the full name and version.

 Then set up your shell to use the chosen conda version.
 Using the environmental variables `$EBROOTANACONDA3`, `$EBROOTMINICONDA3`, or `$ROOTMINIFORGE` will ensure that you pick the correct one on any node architecture.
 This is important as the paths to the installation can differ on compute nodes with different architecture.
-It also means it will still work no matter wich version of anaconda3, miniconda3, or miniforge you loaded.
+It also means it will still work no matter which version of anaconda3, miniconda3, or miniforge you loaded.

 `source $EBROOTANACONDA3/etc/profile.d/conda.sh`<br>
 or<br>